Parallel faceted imaging in radio interferometry via proximal splitting (Faceted HyperSARA): I. Algorithm and simulations: Introduction

 A plethora of radio-interferometric (RI) imaging approaches have been proposed in the literature, which can be classified into three main categories.
 A first class of methods is the celebrated CLEAN family~\citep[\emph{e.g.}][]{Hogbom1974,Schwab1983, Bhatnagar2004,Cornwell2008,Rau2011,Offringa2017}.
 In particular, \cite{Rau2011} proposed the multi-scale multi-frequency deconvolution algorithm (MS-MFS), leveraging Taylor series and multi-scale CLEAN to promote spectral smoothness of the wide-band image cube.
-More recently, \cite{Offringa2017} have proposed the Joined Channel~CLEAN algorithm (JC-CLEAN), where multi-scale CLEAN components are identified from the integrated residual image (\emph{i.e.} the sum of the residual images over all the channels).
-Albeit simple and computationally efficient, CLEAN-based algorithms provide a limited imaging quality in high resolution and high sensitivity acquisition regimes.
-This shortcoming partly results from their greedy nature and their lack of flexibility in injecting complex prior information to regularize the inverse imaging problem.
-Moreover, these algorithms often require careful tuning of the associated parameters.
+More recently, \cite{Offringa2017} have proposed {a joint channel deconvolution CLEAN-based method}, where multi-scale CLEAN components are identified from the integrated residual image (\emph{i.e.} the sum of the residual images over all the channels).
+Albeit simple and computationally efficient, CLEAN-based algorithms are known to provide a limited imaging quality when reconstructing extended sources and emissions at high resolution and high sensitivity acquisition regimes.
+Restored CLEAN images tend to exhibit (i) artefacts due to the simplicity of the prior image models used, usually limited by the convolution of the model image with a ``CLEAN beam'' preventing any super-resolution beyond the spatial bandwidth of the observed data, and (ii) negative flux due to the addition of residuals into the final solution.

 The second class of methods relies on Bayesian inference techniques~\citep[\emph{e.g.}][]{Sutton2006, Sutter2014, Junklewitz2015, Junklewitz2016, Arras2019}.
-For instance, \citet{Sutter2014} proposed a monochromatic Bayesian method based on Markov chain Monte Carlo (MCMC) sampling, considering a Gaussian image prior.
-Since MCMC sampling methods are computationally very expensive, an efficient variant was proposed in~\citet{Junklewitz2016, Arras2019} to perform approximate Bayesian inference, formulated in the framework of information theory.
-Importantly, Bayesian methods naturally enable the quantification of uncertainty about the image estimate.
+For instance, \citet{Sutter2014} proposed a monochromatic Bayesian method based on a Markov chain Monte Carlo (MCMC) algorithm, considering a Gaussian image prior.
+Since MCMC sampling methods are computationally very expensive, an efficient variant was proposed by~\citet{Junklewitz2016, Arras2019} to perform approximate Bayesian inference, formulated in the framework of information theory.
+Importantly, Bayesian methods naturally enable the uncertainty about the image estimate to be quantified.
 However, this type of approaches cannot currently scale to the data regime expected from modern telescopes.